AndreyKozhevnikov/how-to-create-a-propertyeditor-based-on-the-xtrarichedit-control-e1509/Readme.md

 <strong> UPDATE: </strong>
-XAF v18.1 introduces a new reusable <a href="https://docs.devexpress.com/eXpressAppFramework/400003/concepts/extra-modules/office-module/office-module-overview">Office Module</a>.
-This module integrates the <a href="https://www.devexpress.com/Products/NET/Controls/WinForms/Rich_Editor/">DevExpress WinForms Rich Text Editor</a> - allowing end-users to create, load, change, print, save and convert documents in different formats.

-We suggest this module for new applications.
-The current example won't be developed anymore.
+Use the <a href="https://docs.devexpress.com/eXpressAppFramework/400003/concepts/extra-modules/office-module/office-module-overview">Office Module</a> to integrate <a href="https://www.devexpress.com/Products/NET/Controls/WinForms/Rich_Editor/">DevExpress WinForms Rich Text Editor</a> in all new XAF WinForms applications.
+The current example is obsolete.

 # Obsolete - How to create a PropertyEditor based on the XtraRichEdit control